 This easy Grand Canyon hike follows the trail between three of the best Grand Canyon viewpoints – Powell Point, Hopi Point and Mohave Point.
 The walk only takes 45 minutes and slowly descends downhill, so you get amazing views for very little effort.

-At Mohave Point the buttes and mesas are particularly striking, and if you look down carefully, you can see the Colorado River surging over Salt Creek, Granite, and Hermit rapids.
+At Mohave Point, the buttes and mesas are particularly striking, and if you look down carefully, you can see the Colorado River surging over Salt Creek, Granite, and Hermit rapids.

 When – This is a great hike to do just before sunset.

 Getting to the Trailhead – Take the shuttle bus (red route) from Grand Canyon Village to Powell Point to start the walk.
-At the end of walk, get the shuttle bus from Mohave Point back to Grand Canyon Village.
+At the end of the walk, get the shuttle bus from Mohave Point back to Grand Canyon Village.
 From December to March, you can also drive your own vehicle.

-Facilities – Restrooms at Hope Point.
+Facilities – Restrooms at Hopi Point.

-• Distance – 2-mile round trip (1 mile each way)
+- Distance – 2-mile round trip (1 mile each way)

-• Time – 50 minutes
+- Time – 50 minutes

-• Elevation change – 50 feet ascent and descent
+- Elevation change – 50 feet ascent and descent

 The only way to get here is to walk.
 It’s an easy 25-minute walk from the parking lot through the Kaibab Forest to the lookout.
 Keep your eyes out for elk.